p-adic L-functions for unitary groups: Introduction

 We have also not attempted to analyze the local factors at ramified finite primes for $\pi$ and $\chi$.
 The geometry of the moduli space has no obvious connection to the local theory of the doubling method.
 Moreover, a complete treatment of ramified local factors requires a $p$-integral version of the doubling method.
 This may soon be available, thanks to work of Minguez, Helm, Emerton-Helm, and Moss, but for the moment we have preferred to simplify our presentation by choosing local data that give simple volume factors for the local integrals at bad primes.

 One of us plans to adapt the methods of the present project to general overconvergent families, where Hida theory is no longer appropriate.
 On the other hand, the methods of Hida theory do apply to more general families than those we consider.
 In \cite{H98}, Hida introduces the notion of {\it $P$-ordinary} modular forms on a reductive group $G$, where $P$ denotes a parabolic subgroup of $G$.
 One obtains the usual (nearly) ordinary forms when $P = B$ is a Borel subgroup; in general, for $P$ of $p$-adic rank $r$, the $P$-ordinary forms vary in an $r$-dimensional family, up to global adjustments (related to Leopoldt's conjecture in general).
 Most importantly, a form can be $P$-ordinary without being $B$-ordinary.
-Our theory applies to $P$-ordinary forms as well; we hope to return to this point in the future.
+Our theory applies to $P$-ordinary forms as well; we hope to return to this point in the future, and \cite{EiMa} is a first step in this direction.

 Our $p$-adic $L$-function, when specialized at a classical point corresponding to the automorphic representation $\pi$, gives the corresponding value of the classical complex $L$-function, divided by what appears to be the correctly normalized complex period invariant, and multiplied by a factor $c(\pi)$ measuring congruences between $\pi$ and other automorphic representations.
 This is a formal consequence of the Gorenstein hypothesis and is consistent with earlier work of Hida and others on $p$-adic $L$-functions of families.
 It is expected that the factor $c(\pi)$ is the specialization at $\pi$ of the ``genuine'' $p$-adic $L$-function that interpolates normalized values at $s = 1$ of the adjoint $L$-function (of $\pi$, or one of the Asai $L$-functions for its base change to $GL(n)$).
 As far as we know, no one has constructed this $p$-adic adjoint $L$-function in general.
 We do not know how to construct a $p$-adic analytic function on the ordinary family whose specialization at $\pi$ equals $c(\pi)$, not least because $c(\pi)$ is only well-defined up to multiplication by a $p$-adic unit.
 Most likely the correct normalization will have to take account of $p$-adic as well as complex periods.